 What Is Collagen Induction Therapy?

 Collagen Induction Therapy (CIT), also known as medical skin needling or micro-needling, is a new minimally-invasive skin rejuvenation treatment designed to improve the appearance of fine lines and wrinkles as well as scars on the face and body.
 The treatment uses tiny needles or micro-needles on a medical-grade dermal pen that is moved over the skin to create tiny, evenly-spaced puncture wounds on the skin.
-Small needle clusters on a hand held device penetrate into the skin and break up old collagen strands and stimulate the production of elastin fibres oriented from the deep layers of the dermis to the surface.
-The result is smoother, thicker, tighter, more even toned skin.
+Small needle clusters on a handheld device penetrate into the skin and break up old collagen strands and stimulate the production of elastin fibres oriented from the deep layers of the dermis to the surface.
+The result is smoother, thicker, tighter, more even-toned skin.
 This process stimulates the body’s natural collagen production by generating a “wound healing” response.
 The pen used is much like a fine tattooing needle, so should cause minimal trauma when creating the microscopic punctures in the skin.
-However, topical local anaesthetic can be used to minimise discomfort.
+However, a topical local anaesthetic can be used to minimise discomfort.
 By wounding the skin you encourage the body to produce new collagen and elastin, which helps it thicken and ‘plump up’.
 The procedure can be performed on the face and body.

 CIT does not damage the skin… it leaves the epidermis (which is the protective layer of our skin) intact.

 Collagen Induction Therapy is suitable for all skin types, and ideal candidates are those who wish to improve skin laxity, smooth lines and wrinkles, slow the onset of the ageing process or improve the appearance of scarring from acne, also helps to strengthen weakened capillary walls that cause diffused redness (rosacea).
 Wait for six month if the client has been using any of the Accutane family.